janoscsordas/webshop/README.md

 bun dev
 ```

-Or just build the frontend:
+Or just build the frontend [NOT ADVISABLE]:

 ```bash
 cd frontend